brucou/blog/content/projects/component combinators/EFSM - the case for UI programming.md

 Let's see how extended state machines help alleviate the previously mentioned pain points of reactive systems design and implementation.

 ### Design, implementation, test and communication
 We have seen that transitions between states hence allow to express complex control flow with a simple vocabulary : state, transitions, guards.
-State machines are in fact akin to domain-specific languages, where inputs are events, (reactive) sub-routines are transitions, variables are the model, assignments are model updates, branching constructs are control states and guards, the actions being the output of the program.
-The combination of dataflow (streams) and DSL-controlled flow allow to express a reactive design into an implementation with reasonable ease.

 More importantly, the control flow is encoded in a regular object which can be automatically parsed in many ways of interest.

 Among key examples, the state machine definition (`:: Record {transitions, eventNames, states, initialModel, initialEvent}`) can be :

 - used by `f` to compute the actions from the events, i.e to produce an executable version of the state machine
 - automatically parsed into a graphical representation of all or a slice of the behaviour (removing error handling flows for instance) of the state machine
-- used to generate automatic tests for the state machine (note that this requires additional formalization (refinement of the DSL), more on this in a future section)
+- used to generate automatic tests for the state machine

 Going back to the [sample application](https://github.com/brucou/component-combinators/tree/master/examples/volunteerApplication), here is an example of automatizable flow graph, in which the error flows have been segregated :

 ![(Automatically generated flow graph)](https://i.imgur.com/dkbSwEw.png "Automatically generated flow graph")

-It becomes apparent that the state machine representation closely matches and refines the wireframe flows obtained from the design phase.
+It becomes apparent that the state machine representation closely matches and refines the wireframe flows obtained from the design phase (represented in green).
 This shows how the systematic way to translate a reactive design into an implementation that is a state machine minimizes implementation bugs, by sticking to the design.

 Design bugs themselves can be reduced (discrepancy between the produced design and the desired specification), as we mentioned before, via rapid prototyping, user feedback and iterating on the design.

 Generative testing can be used to increase the test process automatization, reduce test implementation time, and increase confidence in the behaviour of the system.

 Last but not least, [readability](https://en.wikipedia.org/wiki/Computer_programming#Readability_of_source_code) refers to the ease with which a human reader can comprehend the purpose, control flow, and operation of source code.
-A state-machine-based DSL goes a long way in communicating the intent and meaning of a reactive program.
+A state-machine-based design goes a long way in communicating the intent and meaning of a reactive program.

 ### Asynchrony and concurrency
 All state machine formalisms, universally assume that a state machine completes processing of each event before it can start processing the next event.
 This model of execution is called run to completion, or RTC.